I want to get rid of...

 Toys

-You can take broken toys to any household waste recycling centre for free of charge.
+Bring your broken toys to any of our household waste recycling centres (HWRC).

-Mains or battery-operated toys go in the small electrical appliances container at our household waste recycling centres.
+Mains or battery-operated toys go in the small electrical appliances container.

 -